 Learn English Nova Scotia (LENS)

 Suite 221, 6169 Quinpool Road, Halifax, NS

 Learn English Nova Scotia (LENS) Testing and Counselling Centre, also known as Language Assessment Services of NS, is a licensed Canadian Language Benchmarks (CLB) language assessment and Canadian English Language Benchmark Assessment for Nurses (CELBAN) testing centre.
 They are a team of certified and experienced language assessors and language education counsellors who, using the Canadian Language Benchmarks, help you find out what you can do in English and provide up–to–date information about English language classes available in your area of residence and online.

 Immigrant Services Association of Nova Scotia (ISANS)

 6960 Mumford Road, Suite 2120 (second floor), Halifax, NS

 Toll free in Nova Scotia: 1-866-431-6472

 ISANS recognizes the key role of immigrants in Canadian society.
-We work with newcomers to help them build a future in Canada.
-We provide a wide range of services to immigrants, from refugee resettlement to professional programs, from family counselling to English in the Workplace.
+They work with newcomers to help them build a future in Canada.
+They provide a wide range of services to immigrants, from refugee resettlement to professional programs, from family counselling to English in the Workplace.